 No matter when or for how long you visit Iceland, you’ll probably spend some time in its capital city Reykjavik.
 If you are visiting Iceland for just a few days (and definitely if traveling in winter), Reykjavik is a good base for sightseeing.
-But even if you are planning a road trip in Iceland, you’re likely to start and end it in Reykjavik.
+But even if you are planning a road trip in Iceland, you’re likely to start and end your trip in Reykjavik.

 One of the most commonly asked questions we get from our readers is where to stay in Reykjavik.
 Where to stay for sightseeing in the city, for tours and day trips nearby, for northern lights, for the domestic airport, when traveling by car, or when using the airport transfer, etc. etc.